teohkt/Monument/README.md

 # Monument 2
 This is a sample website used to demonstrate CRUD capability with RESTful routes.
-It is compleated using MongoDB, Express, Angular, Node.js (MEAN stack).
-This project is currently running locally, but will be moved online similar to the other sample blog.
+It is compleated using MongoDB, Express, Node.js (MEN stack).
+Currently hostend on Heroku (https://monument2.herokuapp.com/).

 # Development
 For development, a local MongoDB was used.